botblock/BotListAPI/README.md

 # Features
 #### Please see at the bottom of this README for the todo list
-- Diffrent logtypes
+- Diffrent logtypes (none, error only, info, debug)
-- 12 Bot lists supported
+- 14 Bot lists supported
 - Information about the bot lists, name, website, owner (Name#tag & ID)
 - Supports normal and sharded bots
 - Supports .net framework and .net core
 - Manually trigger posting
-- Automatically post server count every 5 minutes
+- Automatically post server count every 10 minutes

 # How to use
 Install the nuget package here https://www.nuget.org/packages/BotListAPI